 Hasura helps you build GraphQL apps backed by Postgres or incrementally move to GraphQL for existing applications using Postgres.

 The Hasura GraphQL Engine is open-source.
 You can check out the complete repo here.

-Hasura comes with a lot of features that help you adopt GraphQL and a 3factor architecture quickly:
+Hasura comes with a lot of features that help you adopt GraphQL and a 3factor architecture (read more about 3factor & event-driven programming) quickly:

 - Make powerful queries: Built-in filtering, pagination, pattern search, bulk insert, update, delete mutations

 - Realtime: Convert any GraphQL query to a live query by using subscriptions

 - Merge remote schemas: Access custom GraphQL schemas for business logic via a single GraphQL Engine endpoint.
 Read more.

 - Trigger webhooks or serverless functions: On Postgres insert/update/delete events (read more)